You are here

 Outside of the office I can be found wandering DC’s Eastern Market, listening to NPR on the weekends or hopelessly believing that the Buffalo Bills can someday win a Super Bowl.

-Andrew Brenner is a senior account manager in Widmeyer’s PreK-12 education practice.
+Andrew Brenner is an assistant vice president in Widmeyer’s PreK-12 education practice.
 Brenner has an eclectic work background in communications, policy and politics – with a passion for smart public policy and effective communications strategies.
 At Widmeyer, Brenner uses his policy and communication expertise on behalf of the National Center on Education and the Economy, the W.K.
 Kellogg Foundation, the First Five Years Fund, among others.

 Most recently, Brenner worked as a senior consultant at the consulting firm Booz Allen Hamilton, where he provided communications and consulting support to several U.S Department of Defense clients.
 Previously, Brenner was a senior associate at Kennedy Communications, a DC-based boutique political communications firm, providing strategic communications guidance and qualitative political research.
 At Kennedy, Brenner managed and contributed to accounts across the firm, including paid communications efforts for the American Federation of Teachers, the New Jersey Democratic Party and Joe Sestak for Senate (Pa.).